-Changing the master encryption key and the passphrase
+Changing the master encryption key

-Change the master encryption key and the passphrase on the primary server.
+Change the master encryption key on the primary server.
 You need not copy the keystore from the primary server to the standby server.
 You need not even restart the standby server or reopen the keystore.
-Changes to the master encryption key and the passphrase are reflected in the keystore on the standby server.
+Changes to the master encryption key are reflected in the keystore on the standby server.